paulgmiller/paulgmiller.github.io/_posts/2021-02-07-Distributed Twitter.md

 Also [matrix.org](http://matrix.org) seems to be doing this for chat? [briar](https://briarproject.org/) and [status](https://status.im) too?

+ENS seeing more people do this but the sites are not connected. https://discuss.ens.domains/t/ipfs-nodes-for-pinning-eth-websites/12662

 ## Why
 * Should we be concerned with facebook/twitter massively booting people after the 1/6 insurrection, or aws booting Parler?
 Maybe not?